kirstenopstad/BakeryTreats/README.md

 ## Description

-A student project demonstrating knowledge about user authentication, authorization and many-to-many relationships.
+A project demonstrating knowledge of user authentication, authorization and many-to-many relationships.
+Data is stored in a SQL database with treats and flavors relating in a many-to-many relationship, meaning a cookie could be both sweet and savory while many distinct treats (cake, cookie, hand pie) could all be described as sweet.

 ### Objectives (MVP)